-Phylicia George had her Olympic dream sparked by watching the Atlanta 1996 Olympic Games.
-After spending four years at the University of Connecticut, she had her breakthrough year in 2011 when she broke the 13-second barrier for the first time in the 100m hurdles.
+Phylicia George will become a dual season Olympian at PyeongChang 2018, making her Olympic debut as a bobsledder after competing in track and field at London 2012 and Rio 2016.
+After spending four years at the University of Connecticut, George had her breakthrough year in 2011 when she broke the 13-second barrier for the first time in the 100m hurdles.
 She finished second at the Canadian Championships, qualifying her for the IAAF World Championships where she made the final.

 |2012 London||Athletics||Hurdles 100m - Women||6|

 Notable International Results

-CWG: 2014 – 5th in H (100m hurdles), 4th (4x100m relay)
+Commonwealth Games: 2014 – 5th in H (100m hurdles), 4th (4x100m relay)